FI

 If your blood tests and health screening indicate that you are a suitable donor, you will meet with a doctor.
 The doctor performs a gynecological examination and uses ultrasound to assess your ovaries and overall fertility.
 You will receive thorough explanations about the treatment process and potential risks.

-You will also go through the legal aspects of donation and have the chance to ask any questions.
-Together, you will create a personalized treatment plan based on your menstrual cycle.
-During this appointment, the donation consent form is signed.
+You will also receive information about the legal aspects of donation and have the opportunity to ask questions.
+During the visit, it is often possible to create a treatment plan tailored to your menstrual cycle.
+At the same time, the consent for gamete donation is signed

 Ovarian stimulation